Traditions and anecdotes associated with the Stanley Cup: Adventures

-Players' day with cup
+Players' day with Cup

 Players have unofficially had a private day with the Cup, a tradition that started with the New Jersey Devils in 1995 wherein each member of the Cup-winning team is allowed personal possession of the Cup for a day.
 It is always accompanied by at least one representative from the Hockey Hall of Fame.
 The tradition became subject of an ESPN marketing campaign which showed players using the Cup: Ken Daneyko ate cereal out of it, Derian Hatcher used it as a cooler at a party, and Brett Hull locked himself out of his vehicle with the Cup inside while out shopping with Mike Modano.
 Tomas Holmström's cousin, Robert, used the trophy to baptize his seven-week-old daughter during Tomas' day with the Cup.
 Clark Gillies of the New York Islanders allowed his dog to eat out of the Cup.
-Dustin Brown of the Los Angeles Kings had his two older boys drink chocolate milk out of the cup.
+Dustin Brown of the Los Angeles Kings had his two older boys drink chocolate milk out of the Cup.
 In 2015, Chico Resch, 1979-80 Stanley Cup champion with the New York Islanders, was arranged for the opportunity to spend his day with the Trophy, an honor that was unavailable in his playing days.
 This happened upon his retirement as a color commentator for New Jersey Devils.
+A 2023 promo ad for ESPN's SportsCenter showed Stanley Cup champions Jack Eichel and Jonathan Marchessault of the Vegas Golden Knights running the trophy through a dishwasher, cleaning it up after a summer of day-with-a-player activities in preparation for the 2023–24 NHL season.

 Europe

 The Cup first left North America in 1996 when it went to Sweden with Peter Forsberg; he took it to Stockholm as well as to his hometown Örnsköldsvik.

 In Russia, it has been to Red Square and a soccer game at Luzhniki Stadium in Moscow, and to a monument near Yekaterinburg marking the geographic boundary between Europe and Asia.
 It went west to Kyiv, Ukraine, for the first time with Tampa Bay Game-7 hero Ruslan Fedotenko; Carolina Hurricanes defenceman Anton Babchuk returned with it, again to Kyiv.
-After 114 years, the Cup made a trip in April 2006 back to London, where it was originally made.
+After 114 years, the Cup made a trip in April 2006 back to London, where it was originally purchased.
 A plaque was placed at the site of the store where Lord Stanley purchased the Cup.
 In 2007, the Cup went to Helsinki, Finland, with Anaheim Ducks' forward Teemu Selänne.
 Tomas Holmström took the trophy to his hometown Piteå in Sweden in the summer of 2008.
 He used the trophy as a baptismal font for his niece, and also as a serving dish for pitepalt.
 Boston Bruins' captain Zdeno Chára took the Cup to Slovakia after winning it in 2011.
-In 2012, Anže Kopitar took the Cup to his home country of Slovenia and hoisted it atop Bled Castle after the Los Angeles Kings won that year.
+In 2012, Anze Kopitar took the Cup to his home country of Slovenia and hoisted it atop Bled Castle after the Los Angeles Kings won that year.